-MTSS is a framework of best practices for schools to meet the needs of all students through opportunities to learn and experience success in academics and social-emotional-behavioral (SEB) skills.
+MTSS is a framework of best practices for schools to meet the needs of all students through opportunities to learn and experience success in academics and social-emotional-learning (SEL) skills.
 This system matches instruction to the needs of students while ensuring access and attainment of student growth and proficiency.

-CRCSD aligns school improvement efforts with Iowa's MTSS framework.
+CRCSD aligns school improvement efforts with lowa's MTSS framework.

 The following critical components guide the work at our school:

 - 1. High quality and engaging curriculum and instruction for all students. - 2.
 Screening for potential challenges three times per year. - 3.
-Intervention provided for any students who need extra support in academics and/or SEB. - 4.
+Intervention provided for any students who need extra support in academics and/or SEL. - 4.
 Monitor learning to ensure students make progress toward end-of-year expectations. - 5.
 Carefully track what we do and how our efforts impact students.

 A multi-tiered system of supports has three layers of support.
 Tier I, II, and III.
-Tier I supports are offered to ALL students and includes our core curricula for academic and social-emotional learning.
+Tier I supports are offered to ALL students and include our core curricula for academic and social-emotional learning.
 Every student receives Tier I support.
 Tier II supports are offered to students who need more than the core.
 Those supports come in the form of Check-in/Check-out with a mentor, small group skill building, explicit math and literacy intervention groups.
 These interventions typically last 4-6 weeks, meet 3-5x/week for 15-20 minutes per day.

 Staff will collect data to evaluate the effectiveness of the Tier II interventions.
-If data indicates an intervention has been ineffective then the intervention will be adjusted or the student may be referred for Tier III supports.
+If data indicates an intervention has been ineffective then the intervention will be adjusted or the student may be referred for Tier III support.
 Tier III supports are individualized for the student and typically last 6-8 weeks and occur 5x/week for 20-30 minutes each day.
 As with Tier II supports, staff will collect data to evaluate the effectiveness of the Tier III interventions.
 If a student continues to struggle either academically or behaviorally with Tier III supports, they may be referred for a Full and Individual Evaluation (FIE) by our Grant Wood Area Education consultants.

 Parents are a vital part of the MTSS support plan.
 Student progress data will be shared with parents throughout the process.
 If your student is struggling academically, emotionally, or behaviorally parents can request additional tiered support.
-Please communicate your concerns with your child's teacher or contact our school counselor, 319-558-1368 or our Instructional Coach 319-558-1138.
+Please communicate your concerns with your child's teacher or contact our school counselor, Whitney Dalecky at 319-558-2174 or our Instructional Coach Board Policy 604.2a (MTSS Procedures), Board Policy 604.2 (MTSS)

-TITLE I FUNDING AT GRANT WOOD ELEMENTARY
+ACADEMICS TITLE I FUNDING

+Title I funding is provided for a number of our elementary schools.
 Title I is the largest federally funded supplemental education program.
 It does not replace what the school does; instead it gives students additional instruction for students that are not meeting grade level expectations in the areas of reading and/or math.
 School wide assessments are administered to all students and the data is used to determine students that qualify for extra help beyond Core instruction.